abadhikari/Mojilang/README.md

 1. Evaluate 10 + 20 and assign the result (30) to x.
 1. Print the value of x to the console (resulting in 30 being displayed).
-The interpreter handles all the logic and operations defined by EmoLang, such as variable assignments, conditionals, loops, and function calls (these are still in-progress).
+The interpreter handles all the logic and operations defined by Mojilang, such as variable assignments, conditionals, loops, and function calls (these are still in-progress).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.